zeroc-ice/ice/vsplugin/README.txt

     Tick "Console Output" if you want compiler output to appear in Output window.

-  * Preprocessor Macros

-    Define a list of macro definitions passed to the Slice compiler.

-    Enter preprocess macros separated by semicolons.
-For example, enter

-    FOO;BAR

-    to pass
+  * Extra Compiler Options

+    Add extra slice compiler options that are not explicitly supported above.

+    These options are entered the same as they would be passed on the command line to the slice compiler.
+For example, preprocessor macros can be defined by entering the following:

     -DFOO -DBAR

-    to the Slice compiler.

   * Slice Include Path

     Set the list of directories to search for included Slice files (-I option).

+  * DLL Export Symbol (C++ only)

+    Set the symbol to use for DLL exports (--dll-export option).

   * Ice Components

     Set the list of Ice libraries to link with.

-  * DLL Export Symbol (C++ only)

-    Set the symbol to use for DLL exports (--dll-export option).

 Adding Slice files to a project